hansgundlach/MvalPlot/README.md

 `install_github("hansgundlach/MvalPlot")`

+##Exmaple image
-Exmaple image genrated by avgIslPlot_Mval
+genrated using avgIslPlot_Mval in MvalPlot

 Each point is the average of several mathylation value for a particular group at a particular cpg.